 This was one of the most challenging parts of building the sod house.
 Adding the roof the right way required patience and experience, but also help from neighbors.
 The roof was made by laying poles or beams across the walls which were then covered by bundles of brush tied together, then by mud to bind them together and finally by a layer of sod laid grass side up.
 They had to pay attention and ensure the roof slanted a bit so that it would not get soggy when it rained.

 If you were building a sod house for the first time, chances were you wouldn’t get the roof right from the first try.
 Here is where neighbors used to help the most.
 Their know-how and life experience was the decisive factor for building a sturdy roof.
 If there were those who brought a stove with them, a hole was cut for a chimney.

 Building a sod house – Interior works

-This was a labor done mostly by the women.
+This was labor done mostly by the women.
 Once the walls were scraped, a layer of mud or plaster was added.
-This extra layer was acting like a drywall compound to give the wall a smooth and water-resistant coating.
+This extra layer was acting like a drywall compound.
+It would give the wall a smooth and water-resistant coating.
 Sometimes, the settlers used to cover the walls with fabrics, canvas or animal skins, especially the area where they slept.
 The main rule was to always use a light color material to reflect any light that made its way into the sod house.

-If the pioneers followed these steps, the resulting sod house was a sturdy construction, a good place to live in.
+If the pioneers followed these steps, the resulting sod house was a sturdy construction.
+A good place to live in.
 It was strong enough to withstand heavy rains and winds.
-The thick earthen walls were able to insulate the living space and the temperature inside was around 60 degrees.
+The thick earthen walls were able to insulate the living space.
+The temperature inside was around 60 degrees.